Decoy (Justified): Plot

-The Marshals have taken refuge on Arlo's house while Tonin's hitmen are looking for Drew Thompson (Jim Beaver).
+The Marshals have taken refuge at Arlo's house while Tonin's hitmen are looking for Drew Thompson (Jim Beaver).
 At the bar, Nicky Augustine (Mike O'Malley) brutally attacks Boyd (Walton Goggins) for his failure in delivering Drew.
 Boyd then makes another deal for $500,000 where he will help them get close to Drew.

 Raylan (Timothy Olyphant) and Rachel (Erica Tazel) stay with Drew at the house while Mullen (Nick Searcy) and Tim (Jacob Pitts) create a decoy of cars that supposedly will take Drew out of town.
 In the outskirts, Tim notices three abandoned cars and assumes is a set-up for an ambush based on bomb-rigged cars and snipers.
 During this, Colt (Ron Eldard) and a Tonin hitman have been assigned to keep track of them.
 Tim notices this and calls him, where they trade insults.
 Colt then tells the hitman to shoot at the back of the cars to motivate them to move.
 However, Tim decides to do something: the cars circle the abandoned cars and draw their guns at them.
 Colt immediately calls Boyd to tell him that the cars are a decoy.

 Raylan and Rachel take Drew to an abandoned school in Evarts.
 There, Raylan receives a call from Bob (Patton Oswalt), who was alerted of their presence at Arlo's house.
 Then, a truck arrives and a Tonin hitman, Yolo (Bobby Campo), takes him hostage and brutally attacks him in the house.
 Bob resists revealing Drew's location and fights back Yolo, stabbing him in the leg and killing him just as Raylan arrives.
 Raylan and Bob arrive at the school but Boyd has already deduced their school location and hitmen are going there.